Actipro/WPF-Controls/Documentation/topics/shared/windows-media-animation.md

 A crossfade transition between two elements.
 The transition supports [BeginTime](xref:@ActiproUIRoot.Media.Animation.FadeTransition.BeginTime), [Duration](xref:@ActiproUIRoot.Media.Animation.FadeTransition.Duration), and [Mode](xref:@ActiproUIRoot.Media.Animation.FadeTransition.Mode) properties.

 It also has a configurable [BlurRadius](xref:@ActiproUIRoot.Media.Animation.FadeTransition.BlurRadius) property that indicates an optional radius of a blur effect to apply to the fade.
 The default is `0`.
-Since setting this property to non-zero uses a bitmap effect, do not set this property when used in an XBAP (due to security restrictions).

 </td>
 </tr>